tlaplus/tlaplus/general/ide/README.md

   3. Double click newly created "TLA+" item
   4. Make sure "<User>- TLA+" shows up under "Project" at the bottom table
 6. On the next page, select whether to use anonymous access to github or not from the "TLA+ Github Repository" dropdown list
-7. Hit Finish and have a coffee or tee (though you might have to accept a license dialog...)
+7. Hit Finish and have a coffee or tea (though you might have to accept a license dialog...)